Holy Cow (2024 film): Plot

-In Jura, 18-year-old Totone spends his carefree days with his friends Jean-Yves and Francis, filled with flirting, drinking, and occasional brawls with youth from the neighboring village.
+In Franche-Comté, 18-year-old Totone spends his carefree days with his friends Jean-Yves and Francis, filled with flirting, drinking, and occasional brawls with youth from the neighboring village.
 After his father's fatal car accident while driving home from a village festival, Totone suddenly has to take sole responsibility for his younger sister Claire.
 He loses his job as a janitor at a cheese dairy shortly after starting when he gets into a physical altercation with a coworker, whom Totone had previously tried to steal a girlfriend from.
 However, his coworker's sister Marie-Lise, who runs her parents' dairy farm after being orphaned herself, is more kindly disposed toward Totone.
 Her high-quality milk, which was used to produce the region's best cheese last year, gives Totone an idea: he decides to take over his father's cheese dairy and win the 30,000 EUR prize for the best Comté cheese himself.
 To help Totone buy back the already sold tractor, his friend Jean-Yves sells his lovingly modified stock car.
 Since winning cheese can only be produced with winning milk, Totone starts a romance with Marie-Lise, using intimate moments to distract her while his friends Jean-Yves and Francis break in to siphon off her milk.

 The cheese production process presents many setbacks for Totone – particularly challenging is lifting the hot cheese mass from the vat with a cloth.
 After each failed attempt, Totone needs new milk, leading to increasingly frequent visits to Marie-Lise.
 One evening, however, she has no time for him as she must watch over a pregnant cow.
 Totone offers to take turns keeping watch with her.
 As soon as Marie-Lise falls asleep, the cow goes into labor, and Totone must decide: should he make off with the milk or wake Marie-Lise as promised?
 Though Totone does steal the key to the milk chamber and lets his friends in, he returns to Marie-Lise and helps her care for the calving cow.
 Meanwhile, Marie-Lise's brothers come home and catch the intruders.
 A fight breaks out between Marie-Lise's brothers and Totone's friends, but Totone throws himself between them.
 This causes Jean-Yves to end their friendship, and Marie-Lise wants nothing more to do with him any more.

 Totone finally manages to complete his cheese with help from his little sister.
 However, when attempting to register for the competition, he learns that only certified businesses are allowed to participate.
 So Totone breaks into Marie-Lise's farm one last time and leaves his cheese as a reconciliation gift.
 At the stock car race, he jumps onto the track to help Jean-Yves get his stock car running again after a rollover.
 Jean-Yves wins the competition, and Totone sends Claire to celebrate his triumph with him.
 He heads home alone but meets Marie-Lise at the exit of the grounds, who flashes her breasts at him joyfully, ready to forgive him.